Stvad/CrowdAnki/README.md

     git remote add origin git@github.com:<username>/<repository>.git
     ```

-    Where <username> is your github username (in my case Stvad) and <repository> is the name of the repository (DeckX).
+    Where <username> is your Github username (in my case Stvad) and <repository> is the name of the repository (DeckX).
 So in our case the command will look like:

     ```
     git remote add origin git@github.com:Stvad/DeckX.git
     ```
-7. Add the content of you directory to the repository:
+7. Add the content of your directory to the repository:

     ```
     git add *
     git commit -m "initial export"
     ```
-8. Upload changes you've made to the github:
+8. Upload changes you've made to the Github:

     ```
     git push origin master